 The classes near Atlanta should be no exception.
 McDaniel will demonstrate the techniques, shortcuts and concepts that she has developed or learned by doing, reading or studying with others.
-She plans to show her students everything she knows, holding nothing back.
+She shows her students everything she knows, holding nothing back.
 Her goal is to inspire them without making them feel overwhelmed.

 In 2002, she and her husband, Ken, launched the "Students and Friends of Gail McDaniel Awards", raising almost $90,000 for Middle Tennessee public schools.
 The fundraising effort earned Gail and Ken a nomination in the "volunteer innovator" category of the 2009 Mary Catherine Strobel Award.
 In 2012, the artist was named the PENCIL Foundation's "Volunteer of the Year".

-Before leaving Tennessee, she received an award for "Excellence in Community Service" from the Travelers Rest Chapter of the National Society of the Daughters of the American Revolution.
-She was inducted into the Cave City, Ky., Hall of Fame and named (as an eighth generation Kentuckian) to the Honorable Order of Kentucky Colonels as one of "Kentucky's ambassadors of good will and fellowship around the world."
+Before leaving Tennessee, she received an award for "Excellence in Community Service" in 2010 from the Travelers Rest Chapter of the National Society of the Daughters of the American Revolution.
+She was inducted into the Cave City, Ky., Hall of Fame in 2011 and named to the Honorable Order of Kentucky Colonels in 1970 as one of "Kentucky's ambassadors of good will and fellowship around the world."